 Family Friendly Hummus

-Both our toddler and our seven-month-old baby love this hummus.
+Both our kids love this beet hummus recipe.
 The vibrant pink colour and flavour are perfect for little kids.

 Our toddler Luca loves Beetroot hummus spread on some pita bread and our baby Lena enjoys having it on its own!